 18th - 19th century

 The Agrarian Revolution is the term given to the transformation in agriculture in England during the Georgian period.
-Though the roots of the revolution go back as far as the late medieval period, it was not until the 18th century that these transformations really accellerated and began to drastically change the way people lived and, at the same time, changed the English landscape forever.
+Though the roots of the revolution go back as far as the late medieval period, it was not until the 18th century that these transformations really accelerated and began to drastically change the way people lived and, at the same time, changed the English landscape forever.

 One of the prime changes brought on by the agrarian revolution was enclosure, the act by which large tracts of land were fenced in.
-In the Middle Ages most land was farmed by individual farmers who each had a strip of a large, open field.
-Because land was used 'in common', changing land use was not easily implemented, and changes in farming practice were slow to be implemented.
+In the Middle Ages, most land was farmed by individual farmers who each had a strip of a large, open field.
+Because the land was used 'in common', changing land use was not easily implemented, and changes in farming practice were slow to be implemented.

-The social cost of these changes was immense, as many poor farm labourers were rendered redundant, poor farmers lost their land, and the rural working classes were often forced to mve to industrial urban areas to find work.
+The social cost of these changes was immense, as many poor farm labourers were rendered redundant, poor farmers lost their land, and the rural working classes were often forced to move to industrial urban areas to find work.

 Some of the changes brought on by the Agrarian Revolution involved planting crops (particularly clover and turnips) to provide food for overwintering animals.
-Equally important were the introduction of new farm machinery, such as the wheeled seed drill, which mechanised the traditional practice of scattering seeds by hand.
+Equally important was the introduction of new farm machinery, such as the wheeled seed drill, which mechanised the traditional practice of scattering seeds by hand.

 Under the reign of George III, who was passionately enthusiastic about agricultural reform, scientific research stations were set up and agricultural reports were regularly produced on a county by county basis.

-The pace of reform accellerated during the Napoleonic Wars, when Britain was forced to get by without imports from Europe.
+The pace of reform accelerated during the Napoleonic Wars, when Britain was forced to get by without imports from Europe.
 As a result, wide areas of land were farmed for the first time.
 This led to higher yields and enabled Britain to more easily feed a growing population.